WALES has seen a growing sense of community spirit since the start of the pandemic according to new COVID-19 research published today.

 The latest results show that despite the unprecedented levels of uncertainty experienced throughout the crisis there has been a growing sense of community spirit across Wales.
-More people are helping others, fewer people feel lonely and generally, people continue to feel happy.
+More people are helping others, less people feel lonely and generally people continue to feel happy.

 Key results from the June survey include:

-1 in 10 people have volunteered to help with the Covid-19 situation in the last four weeks; and
+1 in 10 people have volunteered to help with the COVID-19 situation in the last four weeks.

 12% of people said they were lonely (-3% from last year).